-The purpose of this Compensation Discussion and Analysis is to provide information about the Corporation's executive compensation objectives and process and to discuss compensation relating to each person who acted as President and Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") and the three most highly-compensated executive officers of the Corporation (or three most highly-compensated individuals acting in a similar capacity), other than the CEO and the CFO, whose total compensation was more than \$150,000 in the Corporation's last fiscal year (excluding Arjang J. (AJ) Roshan, where applicable, each a "NEO" and collectively the "NEOs").
-For the fiscal year ended December 31, 2021, the Corporation's NEOs are Gervais Jacques, President and CEO, Richard Perron, CFO, Jürgen Heizmann, Executive Vice President, Specialty Semiconductors ("EVP-Semi"), Paul Tancell, Executive Vice President, Performance Materials ("EVP-PER"), William Alexander, Senior Director Corporate Development & Innovation Management ("SD") and Arjang J. (AJ) Roshan, solely as a result of him being the former President and CEO of the Corporation.
+The purpose of this Compensation Discussion and Analysis is to provide information about the Corporation's executive compensation objectives and process and to discuss compensation relating to each person who acted as President and Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO"), and the three most highly-compensated executive officers of the Corporation (or three most highly-compensated individuals acting in a similar capacity), other than the CEO and the CFO, whose total compensation was more than \$150,000 in the Corporation's last fiscal year (each a "NEO" and collectively the "NEOs").
+For the fiscal year ended December 31, 2022, the Corporation's NEOs are Gervais Jacques, President and CEO, Richard Perron, CFO, Paul Tancell, Executive Vice President, Performance Materials ("EVP-PER"), William Alexander, Senior Director Corporate Development & Innovation Management ("SD") and Jürgen Heizmann, former Executive Vice President, Specialty Semiconductors ("EVP-Semi").
+Mr. Heizmann ceased acting as EVP-Semi and Managing Director of AZUR Space Solar GmbH ("AZUR") in August 2022.